Introduction to the A* Algorithm

 What about performance?
 The best thing to do is to eliminate unnecessary locations in your graph.
 If using a grid, see this.
 Reducing the size of the graph helps all the graph search algorithms.
 After that, use the simplest algorithm you can; simpler queues run faster.
 Greedy Best First Search typically runs faster than Dijkstra’s Algorithm but doesn’t produce optimal paths.
 A* is a good choice for most pathfinding needs.

 What about non-maps?
 I show maps here because I think it’s easier to understand how the algorithms work by using a map.
-However, these graph search algorithms can be used on any sort of graph, not only game maps, and I’ve tried to present the algorithm code in a way that’s independent of 2d grids.
+However, these graph search algorithms can be used on any sort of graph, not only maps, and I’ve tried to present the algorithm code in a way that’s independent of 2d grids.
 Movement costs on the maps become arbitrary weights on graph edges.
-The heuristics don’t translate as easily to arbitrary maps; you have to design a heuristic for each type of graph.
+The heuristic encodes information about the graph, so you have to design a heuristic for each type of graph.
 For planar maps, distances are a good choice, so that’s what I’ve used here.

 I have written more notes about pathfinding[7].
 Keep in mind that graph search is only one part of what you will need.
 A* doesn’t itself handle things like cooperative movement, moving obstacles, map changes, evaluation of dangerous areas, formations, turn radius, object sizes, animation, path smoothing, or lots of other topics.